Netflix Subscriber count is going down!

 In the UK and Canada, it will be permanently discontinued starting from 4 June.

-On social media, a few people expressed their dissatisfaction.
+On , a few people expressed their dissatisfaction.
 One user on X wrote: “We used to be loyal Netflix subscribers, even if we didn't watch for weeks or months, we were still happy to pay the old price.
 However, we don't want to see ads, especially with so much competition around.”

 Another person mentioned that they have already ended their membership, stating: “I just ended my Netflix subscription for the first time since I signed up in 2012.”